Paul De Decker

-My research programme centers on linguistic creativity - how speakers alter their voices to achieve a variety of socially-centered goals.
-While we find examples of such creativity in everyday linguistic encounters, I am primarily interested in cases influenced by dialect contact due to migration or social mobility, such as speakers who grew up in one dialect zone and moved to another.
+My sociolinguistic research centers on linguistic creativity - how speakers alter their voices to achieve a variety of socially-centered goals.
+While we find examples of such creativity in everyday linguistic encounters, I am primarily interested in cases influenced by dialect marginalization.

-I use experimental methods, and acoustic, articulatory and perceptual analyses to understand linguistic creativity as a tool for constructing social relationships, as well as its role in initiating and transmitting linguistic change.
-My most recent work on this topic can be found here.
+I have used acoustic, articulatory and perceptual analyses to understand linguistic creativity as a tool for constructing social relationships, as well as its role in initiating and transmitting linguistic change.

 - LING 2210: Language in Newfoundland and Labrador

 - LING 4210/6210: Sociolinguistics II: Language Variation and Change

 - LING 7000: Graduate Seminar in Research Methods